njoyard/django-rql-filter/README.md

-This app implements a RQL/RSQL/FIQL filter backend for [django-rest-framework](http://www.django-rest-framework.org) and enables passing arbitrary conditional expressions to filter
+This app implements a RQL/RSQL/FIQL filter backend for [django-rest-framework](http://www.django-rest-framework.org) and enables passing arbitrary conditional expressions to filter entities.

 ## Installation